 Big things come in small packages.
 The pequin chile is proof of that.
 The tiny Mexican chile pepper best known for its use in Cholula hot sauce is one that should be given a wide berth.
 Each pinky fingernail-length pepper is 13x hotter than a jalapeno.

-Sure this pepper is so hot that it can be used as fuel to shoot off model rockets, but it has flavor!
+Sure, dried Pequin chiles are so hot that they can be used as fuel to shoot off model rockets, but they have flavor!
 It’s citrusy with hints of mesquite and smoke, and backing it all up is a very solid cooked red bell pepper flavor.
 It’s a wonderful thing for the tongue to behold before it’s incinerated into a carbon slab.

-So what do you do with a pepper this hot?
+So, what do you do with dried Pequin peppers?
 You make homemade hot sauce, of course.
 Take a good handful of chiles, a few cloves of garlic, ½ of water, 1 cup of cider vinegar, and a toasted and reconstituted guajillo chile and give it all a good whirl in your blender until liquefied.
 Pass through a fine mesh strainer in a large, wide baking dish (to get the air out of the sauce).
 Let the mixture sit for an hour and then bottle it up.
 It’ll keep in the fridge for 6 months.

 |Ingredients||Dried pequin chiles.|